Garrafao/WUGs/README.md

 We recommend you to run the scripts within a [virtual environment](https://pypi.org/project/virtualenv/) with Python 3.9.5.
 Install the required packages running `pip install -r requirements.txt`.
 The script uses simple test parameters; in order to improve the clustering load `parameters_opt.sh` in `run_uug.sh` or `run_usg.sh`.

+When installing, please check whether pygraphviz was installed correctly.
+There have been recurring errors with pygraphviz installation across operating systems.
+If an error occurs, you can check this page for solutions: https://pygraphviz.github.io/documentation/stable/install.html#providing-path-to-graphviz

+On Linux, installing graphviz through the package manager is recommended.

 ### Description

 - `data2join.py`:  joins annotated data